JacobPaxton/data_science_notes/ds_notes.md

 - Job Titles: Data Scientist, Data Engineer, Data Analyst, Business Intelligence Analyst, Business Analyst, Visualization Engineer, Machine Learning Engineer
 - Can get certs from LinkedIn Learning using vet status
     * https://socialimpact.linkedin.com/programs/veterans/premiumform
+- "Fully-immersive, project-based 22-week career accelerator that provides students with 670+ hours of expert instruction in applied data science.
+Students develop expertise across the full data science pipeline (planning, acquisition, preparation, exploration, modeling, delivery), and become comfortable working with data to deliver actionable insights to diverse stakeholders.
+Applied Statistics - SQL - Python - Pandas - Matplotlib - Seaborn - Plotly - Machine Learning - Natural Language Processing - Apache Spark - Data Storytelling - Git - Jupyter Notebooks - Anaconda - Tableau Codeup's programs are approved and audited by the Texas Workforce Commission as well as the US Department of Veterans Affairs."
+- "Thank you for your request to connect.
+Prior to accepting, I always like to secure a little context and/or clarity before connecting with someone on LinkedIn.
+Are you able to share with me how you came across my profile?"

 ## Other hot notes
+- **Dictionary comprehension:** pd.Series({key:function(value) for value in value_list})
 - pd.qcut() ----- bins equal amounts of data
     * different from pd.cut(), which makes equal-width bins
 - Make script plotting all sorts of stuff, never think about again